Ocean Pointe Blood Drive coming soon!

 Opportunity for Ocean Pointe to save lives!

 Today our Hawaii families needs you.
 We currently have a Blood Shortage Crisis in our Hospitals, Blood Banks, Labs and Authorized Providers.
 We have majority Leukemia, Cancer, Surgery, Victims of Car accidents and all other emergency patients in desperate need of blood and can potentially lose their life without the adequate supply of blood.
 As you know, we have Natural and Man-made (artificial) Disasters to prepare for in that case.
 Every two seconds someone needs blood, and you just never know who that will be.
-To help ensure blood is available when it’s needed by Hawaii’s patients, Laulani Village Shopping Center are sponsoring a blood drive on Saturday, March 30, 2019 from 8:00am-1:00pm.
+To help ensure blood is available when it’s needed by Hawaii’s patients, visit your local blood drive.
 Ocean Pointe Residential Community Association Sponsor Group Code 2806 can be used in any Blood Drive Islandwide.
 Ocean Pointe Community, if you'd like to volunteer & donate blood just mention Code 2806 during registration at the Blood Drive.
-Please help us meet our Life Saving goal of 25 pints as we have only 10 currently scheduled appointments with 30 open appointment slots to fill, since some will get deferred.
-Go to www.bbhdonor.org to do a drive search & enter 96706 for Laulani Village.
+Please help us meet our Life Saving goal of 25 pints as we have only 0 currently scheduled appointments with 40 open appointment slots to fill, since some will get deferred.
+Go to www.bbhdonor.org to do a drive search & enter 96706.
 In the near future Ocean Pointe CA will be sponsoring it's own Blood Drive at the community center.
 Details coming soon!

 What to do before donating blood?